dalibo/emaj/docs/en/upgrade.rst

 * The  procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
 In some cases, it may ask for a preliminary reset of some tables groups.

 * The  procedure that upgrades a version 2.3.1 into 3.0.0 changes the structure of log tables: both *emaj_client_ip* and *emaj_client_port* columns are not created anymore.
 Existing log tables are not modified.
 Only the new log tables are impacted.
 But the administrator can :ref:`add these columns<addLogColumns>`, by using the *'alter_log_tables'* parameter.

+* The procedure that upgrades a version 3.0.0 into <devel> renames existing log objects.
+This leads to locking the application tables, which may generate conflicts with the parallel use of these tables.